 A Unison HomeOwner Agreement, previously called a REX Agreement, is a contract with an organization formerly called FirstREX.
 (In December of 2016, FirstREX changed its name to Unison Home Ownership Investors, or for short, Unison.)
 A Unison HomeOwner Agreement enables a homeowner to convert a portion of their home equity into cash.
-It provides the homeowner with a lump sum of cash today, in exchange for a percentage of the change in the home's value (20% to 50%) in the future.
+It provides the homeowner with a lump sum of cash today, in exchange for a percentage of the change in the home's value (17.5% to 70%) in the future.
 This means there is no interest charge or monthly payments to be made.

-FirstREX and the homeowner agree on the home’s value using an independent, licensed appraiser.
-The homeowner then decides how much cash they need or want which will determine the percentage of the future change in value they will share with FirstREX.
-The cash received by the homeowner may be used for any purpose such as the purchase of long term care insurance, re-modeling the home to make it accessible for the elderly or toward paying for a home care worker.
+Unison and the homeowner agree on the home’s value using an independent, licensed appraiser.
+The homeowner then decides how much cash they need or want, which will determine the percentage of the future change in value they will share with Unison.
+The cash received by the homeowner may be used for any purpose, such as the purchase of long-term care insurance, re-modeling the home to make it accessible for the elderly, or paying for a home care worker.

-The maximum term of the REX Agreement is 30 years; however, the agreement typically ends when the homeowner sells the property.
-The REX Agreement is intended to be a long-tem agreement and therefore if the homeowner sells the property during the first five years there will be an Early Termination Adjustment equal to 20% of the initial cash payment.
+The maximum term of the Unison HomeOwner Agreement is 30 years.
+However, the agreement typically ends when the homeowner sells the property.
+The Unison HomeOwner Agreement is intended to be a long-tem agreement.
+Therefore, if the homeowner sells the property during the first three years, and there is a loss due to fair market conditions, Unison will not share in this loss.

-Similar to a reverse mortgage, individuals are required to live in their home during the entire term of the REX Agreement.
-Should care needs require an individual to move from their home for more than 12 consecutive months and it is clear they will not be returning, then the Rex Agreement comes due.
-If this occurs during the first five years of the Agreement, there is an Early Termination Adjustment equal to 20% of the initial cash payment.
+Similar to a reverse mortgage, individuals are required to live in their home during the entire term of the Unison HomeOwner Agreement.
+Should care needs require an individual to move from their home for more than 180 consecutive days, and it is clear they will not be returning, then the Unison HomeOwner Agreement comes due.
+If this occurs during the first three years of the agreement, and the home has lost value due to fair market conditions, Unison will not share in the loss.

-For this reason, a REX Agreement should be a potential source of funds for long term care only for seniors where at least one of the spouses has no intention of moving for at least five years.
-To further clarify, should a single senior or both spouses of a couple require assisted living or skilled nursing in the near future, REX Agreements are not a good option.
+For this reason, a Unison HomeOwner Agreement should be a potential source of funds for long-term care only for seniors where at least one of the spouses has no intention of moving for at least three years.
+To further clarify, should a single senior or both spouses of a couple require assisted living or skilled nursing in the near future, Unison HomeOwner Agreements are not a good option.

-Homeowners can make home improvements, such as making a home more accessible for the elderly, without FirstREX unfairly benefiting from those improvements.
-Homeowners simply notify FirstREX of the improvement and apply for a “Remodeling Adjustment,” and Unison will not share in the value of that improvement in the appraisal when the home is sold.
+Homeowners can make home improvements, such as making a home more accessible for the elderly, without Unison unfairly benefiting from those improvements.
+Homeowners simply notify Unison of the improvement and apply for a “Remodeling Adjustment,” and Unison will not share in the value of that improvement in the appraisal when the home is sold.
 Make note, the Remodeling Adjustment is not available until after the HomeOwner Agreement has been in effect for three years.

-Although homeowners do not make monthly payments to FirstREX, applicants are required to have good credit.
+Although homeowners do not make monthly payments to Unison, applicants are required to have good credit.
 Their credit is evaluated to ensure they are in a position to continue to make any mortgage payments should they have an outstanding home loan.
 Debt to income ratio is also considered.

-Homeowners must be over the age of 18 to qualify for a REX Agreement.
+Homeowners must be over the age of 18 to qualify for a Unison HomeOwner Agreement.
 There is no maximum age.
-Disability or health status is not considered a factor, but because the home must be owner-occupied and there are early termination fees, persons whose health may require them to move from the home within five years are not good candidates for this source of funds.
-Marital, family, or veteran discharge statuses are not factors in eligibility.
+Disability or health status is not considered a factor.
+However, because the home must be owner-occupied and there are early termination fees, persons whose health may require them to move from the home within three years are not good candidates for this source of funds.
+Marital, family, and veteran discharge statuses are not factors in eligibility.

-REX Agreement benefits are paid out in a lump sum at the time of entering the agreement.
+Unison HomeOwner Agreement benefits are paid out in a lump sum at the time of entering the agreement.
 There are no restrictions on how the proceeds can be used.
-Persons entering a REX Agreement receive between 4% - 10% of their home’s value in cash.
-This amount varies with the percent of the home’s future appreciation they are willing to share.
+Persons entering a Unison HomeOwner Agreement receive up to 20% of their home’s value in cash.
+This amount varies with the percentage of the home’s future appreciation an eligible applicant is willing to share.
 The maximum benefit amount is approximately $500,000.

-The costs associated with a REX Agreement should be considered at three levels.
+The costs associated with a Unison HomeOwner Agreement should be considered at three levels.

 1) There is the cost associated with giving up a percentage of the home’s appreciation.
 This can be difficult to determine because one cannot predict the future value of their home.

-2) While a REX Agreement is not considered a loan, there are closing costs.
-These include flat fees of approximately $1,500 for escrow, title and flood certification and a variable fee equal to 3% of the lump sum payment, which includes the home appraisal and inspection, state taxes, titles, and settlement costs.
+2) While a Unison HomeOwner Agreement is not considered a loan, there are closing costs.
+There is a transaction fee equal to 3.9% of the lump sum payment, which includes the home appraisal and inspection, state taxes, titles, and settlement costs.